kylemede/ExoSOFT/README.md

  $ ExoSOFT

 Should you wish to provide custom priors, a proper priors.py file must also be in the same directory.
-To make one, copy the [default file](https://github.com/kylemede/ExoSOFT/blob/master/ExoSOFT/tools/priors.py) and edit accordingly.
+To make one, copy the [default file](https://github.com/kylemede/ExoSOFT/blob/master/examples/priors.py) and edit accordingly.

+There are two working examples, one for that runs the stages Simulated Annealing then emcee (settings_SAemcee.py).
+The other runs Simulated Annealing, Sigma Tuning, then MCMC (settings_SASTMCMC.py).
+Either copy their settings file in the examples directory to a new file or rename them to settings.py and run it the same as above.

 Solutions to some install or runtime errors